 Experience Counts in Defense against Sex Crime Allegations

 When you’ve been accused of a sex crime, you need to hire a defense legal team with extensive experience trying cases involving sexually-related offenses.
 An experienced Albuquerque defense legal team that specializes in sex crimes defense will first examine police procedure before, during, and after your arrest to determine if your rights were violated at any point, and will look for grounds to have the charges dismissed.
 The next step will be to conduct a detailed examination of the evidence and look for weaknesses in the prosecutor’s case.

-Because of the nature of a sex crime accusation and the permanency of the penalties and their effect on your life, a plea bargain may be a poor choice, and although it will be your decision if you want to enter into a plea agreement, your sex crime defense lawyer in Albuquerque, NM should be fully prepared for a trial, and should have extensive trial experience.
+Because of the nature of a sex crime accusation and the permanency of the penalties and their effect on your life, a plea bargain may be a poor choice, and although it will be your decision if you want to enter into a plea agreement, your Albuquerque sex crimes lawyer in Albuquerque, NM should be fully prepared for a trial, and should have extensive trial experience.

 Particularly in sex crime cases, skill with jury selection is essential.
 A skilled trial defense legal team will have the ability select jurors who can overcome emotional responses to child sexual abuse allegations and remain open-minded and rational.
-Your attorney must be able to call defense witnesses and to effectively cross examine the prosecution’s witnesses and to demonstrate to the jury any possible motivation the accuser may have for making false allegations, in order to create a reasonable doubt that will result in an acquittal.
-These are abilities that are honed through years of experience, so be sure to hire a lawyer who has done this many times before.
+Your Albuquerque sex crimes attorney must be able to call defense witnesses and to effectively cross examine the prosecution’s witnesses and to demonstrate to the jury any possible motivation the accuser may have for making false allegations, in order to create a reasonable doubt that will result in an acquittal.
+These are abilities that are honed through years of experience, so be sure to hire an Albuquerque sex crimes lawyer who has done this many times before.

 New Mexico Criminal Defense Law Firm